 NOOOO, most definitely not.

 2. Am I supposed to read them in a certain order?

 No, they are written to be read independently, assuming that readers have no knowledge from a prior book.
 (This was pretty tricky!)
 So you can read them in any order, and many people pick up one and go back and read the others.

 3. So what’s the difference between them?

 Sitting at the Feet of Rabbi Jesus (with Ann Spangler, Zondervan 2009) is about the Jewish culture that surrounded Jesus and how it helps us understand him.
 It talks about rabbis and disciples, Passover and the biblical feasts, and the Torah, among other things.
-I wrote each chapter and then Ann and I reflected together.
+I researched and wrote each chapter and then Ann and I reflected together.

 My most recent book is Reading the Bible with Rabbi Jesus (Baker, 2018), which is about big picture ideas that separate modern Westerners from their Bibles.
 For instance, it discusses Greek vs. Hebrew thought, thinking as a “we,” how to read the Bible intertextually and how Jesus made bold Messianic claims in a very Jewish way.

 All of these are available on Amazon, but if you would like to directly support my writing, you are very welcome to order them from my bookstore, which has very competitive “friend of the author” prices.
 And I have other books there that aren’t available on Amazon!
 (I’m also happy to give special deals to groups who want to buy a bunch of my books, and even zoom with them too.)

 4. So is your next book going to be “Jumping in the Jordan with Rabbi Jesus” or something like that?

 No, I realize that this motif might wear out with overuse so I’m thinking of other things for the next book, but who knows, maybe at some point…?
 (John Walton keeps writing “The Lost World of …” titles and no one seems to mind!)